tastatham/identifying_urban_areas/README.md

 We used Docker to overcome dependency issues when setting up the computational environment and we provide a docker-compose.yml file.
 You can of course opt to setup the computational environment yourself but you will have to modify several scripts which reference the database connection - see repository breakdown.
 The ymlfile defines two docker builds that are linked together using a network bridge.
-The first contains;
+The first contains:

     - Jupyter notebook server
     - Exactextract

 The second contains:
     - PostgreSQL
     - with postGIS & raster extension
 You must define the  `gid`, `uid` and `ports` in the docker-compose.yml (based on your machine).

-## Repository description
+## Repository breakdown

-We provide a simple breakdown of the contents of this repository.

 ### /py
 Directory contains all of the scripts used to reproduce the analysis and figures.
 The most important aspect is to ensure all of the data has downloaded correctly in data_download.py.
 If not, then the analysis/figures will fail.
 For convenience, we have provided two bash scripts that run the analysis and figures:

     - analysis.sh
         * data_download.py
         * create_vector_grid.py